We’re adding feature flags to Bucket. Learn more and sign up for the private beta

 Maybe customer success will pick up negative feedback, but it’s too slow and by that time, the customers are already dissatisfied.

-Fast-moving companies get this.
-They want empowered product teams and are hiring product engineers.
 But how do they actually achieve it?
-Consistently getting leading indicators to product teams is a ton of manual work.
+Consistently getting leading indicators to engineers and designers is a ton of manual work.
 Some hire new roles, like ProductOps, to facilitate this feedback loop.

 Rasmus Makwarth signature